Second WVU player tests positive for COVID-19 virus

-A second West Virginia football player has tested positive for the COVID-19 virus, according to the WVU Department of Intercollegiate Athletics.
+A second West Virginia football player has tested positive for the COVID-19, according to the WVU Department of Intercollegiate Athletics.

 The department announced on Saturday the student-athlete will enter a self-isolation period for the next 14 days.